maximaas/Famicom-DIY/README.md

 ![image](https://github.com/maximaas/Famicom-DIY/blob/master/pad/9pin_mod/04.jpg)

 The wiring method is showed above.
 The 2p controller has an additional mic wire than the 1p's.
-I don't know how to wire it so I left it empty.
+I don't know how to wire it so I left it lifted.

 ## Reproductions